yx2512/watchmall/README.md

 # watchmall
-A spring based backend for shipping mall application
+A spring based backend for a online watch store